webrecorder/functional-spec/README.md

 1. Glossary
 1. Workflow diagram
 1. Page-by-page mockups with very detailed descriptions
-1. Table of paths and pages
+1. Table of canonical page names and their paths
 1. Outstanding issues and future work